-* Markets give up some gains after truck plows into market
+* Markets give up some gains after truck plows into market in Germany

 * Shooting death of Russian ambassador to Turkey weighs

 * Dow remains less than 1 percent away from 20,000

 * Indexes up: Dow 0.16 pct, S&P 0.12 pct, Nasdaq 0.26 pct (Updates to include reaction to truck deaths in Germany)

 By Noel Randewich

 Dec 19 (Reuters) - U.S. stocks reduced their gains on Monday after several people were killed by a truck driven into a Christmas market in Germany.

 All three major U.S. indexes were in positive territory but off of earlier highs after German police said a truck ran into a crowded Christmas market in Berlin, killing nine people and injuring up to 50 others.